 I swear to god, Niecy Nash is the most giffable woman alive.

 One commercial break later, we're at Glint.
 The place looks impeccable, with an elegant "Grand Opening" sign at the front desk.
-Desna's wiping down as Virginia enters with Dean and quickly takes off to give Desna and Dean a moment together.
+Desna's wiping down a countertop as Virginia enters with Dean and quickly takes off to give Desna and Dean a moment together.
 He starts by expositing that tomorrow is "the big day," but Desna takes over, agreeing with his earlier assessment that she's made some poor life choices.
 "You seem particularly detached from the notion of consequences for your actions," Dean replies.
 "And I could stand to work on that, yes," Desna concurs.
 "I'm trying."
 "Yeah, keep trying," Dean mutters.
 Desna says she will, because when you've just finished telling your only living relative that you, like, tried to kill someone, you're just going to have to eat shit for a while.

 Cut to the bathroom, where Virginia has just flushed the toilet and is washing her hands.
 After checking her look, she glances down at the lip of the sink, picks up the pregnancy test, and...

 That Virginia should probably be on five forms of contraception is just today's latest reason we need Medicare For All in this stupid country.
 Though speaking of stupid, Virginia then just drops the stick in the garbage can without so much as wrapping it in tissue, like who does she think is going to empty that before customers come tomorrow but one of her gossipy co-workers who's immediately going to launch an investigation into who's knocked up?!